 Preheat the oven to 220C/425F/Gas 7/200C Fan.

-Add the cubed butter, and then using your fingers, gently rub the butter into the flour until the mixture resembles fine breadcrumbs.
+Add the cubed butter and gently rub into the flour until the mixture resembles fine breadcrumbs.

 Add the caster sugar and stir through.

-Tip the scone dough out onto a clean worktop that has been lightly dusted with gluten free self-raising flour or mix and knead briefly.
+Transfer the dough onto a clean worktop that has been lightly dusted with gluten free self-raising flour.
+Ever so briefly knead the dough.

-Pat out the dough to 1-inch thickness and lightly dust with gf self-raising flour.
+Pat out the dough to 1-inch thickness.
 Using a 2-inch smooth edged cutter, cut out the scones and lay them ono the prepared baking tray.
-I find having a little extra gluten free flour on a plate to keep dipping the cutter in, prevents the dough from sticking to it.
+I find having a little extra gluten free flour on a plate to keep dipping the cutter in, prevents the dough from sticking.

 Brush the tops of the scones with beaten egg and then pop them into the fridge for 30 minutes.